Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 The `assets.json` contains _targeting_ information about WHERE to get recordings, but how do those recordings actually end up available on disk?

-The test-proxy will restore an `assets.json` file in two scenarios:
+The `test-proxy` uses the information contained within the `assets.json` to `restore` files that are contained within the targeted tag.
+These files are downloaded to the user machine, under the `.assets` folder.
+A `restore` option is invoked in one of two possible ways:

 1. The user explicitly calls `test-proxy restore <path-to-assets.json>`.
 2. The user's test framework provides an additional key in the BODY of the `record/start` or `playback/start` request.